BellaNYC/CT_3D_Classification/README.md

 ## Transfer Learning
 We plan to use a **3D Convolutional Neural Network (3D CNN) architecture**. **We used a pre-trained weights from the ResNet-18 model**.
-Due to the similarity in domain and size of 3D DICOM volumes and action recognition from video data.
+Due to the similarity in domain and size of 3D DICOM volumes and action recognition from video data (Ccan be found: https://github.com/kenshohara/3D-ResNets-PyTorch).
 We hypothesized that the pre-trained weights are sufficient enough to accurately predict the presence of polyps in our data.
 <br>
 We utilized a log-softmax function with the criterion as Negative Log Likelihood Loss.
 <br>

 ## Optimization
 We observed the performance and generalization errors of our model, and optimize to resolve potential